-Venango Technology Center Management Discussion and Analysis June 30, 2019
+Venango Technology Center Management Discussion and Analysis June 30, 2020

-The management discussion and analysis of Venango Technology Center's (the Center) financial performance provides an overall review of the Center's financial activities for the fiscal year ended June 30, 2019.
+The management discussion and analysis of Venango Technology Center's (the Center) financial performance provides an overall review of the Center's financial activities for the fiscal year ended June 30, 2020.
 The intent of the discussion and analysis is to look at the Center's financial performance as a whole.
 The financial statements and notes to the financial statements should also be reviewed for a more thorough overall understanding of the Venango Technology Center's financial performance.

-Financial Highlights for 2019
+Financial Highlights for 2020

-- The Venango Technology Center's assets for the year ended June 30, 2019 totaled \$6,403,403 as reported in the Statement of Net Position.
-This total is comprised entirely of assets attributable to Governmental Activities. - Total General Fund revenues as reported in the Statement of Revenues, Expenditures and Changes in Fund Balance received during the 2018-2019 school year were \$6,847,175.
+- The Venango Technology Center's assets for the year ended June 30, 2020 totaled \$6,826,246 as reported in the Statement of Net Position.
+This total is comprised entirely of assets attributable to Governmental Activities. - Total General Fund revenues as reported in the Statement of Revenues, Expenditures and Changes in Fund Balance received during the 2019-2020 school year were \$7,109,904.
 The following is a breakdown of the various funding sources:

-Local Sources \$ 5,349,409 (78%)
+Local Sources \$ 5,452,944 (77%)

-State Sources \$ 1,347,600 (20%)
+State Sources \$ 1,420,850 (20%)

-Federal Sources \$ 150,166 (2%)
+Federal Sources \$ 236,110 (3%)

 - The revenue and expenditure activity includes adult programs, unreimbursed after school programs and the activity attributable to regular day school.
 The day school programs' actual revenue and expenditure activity net to zero on the financial statements presented.
 Any budgeted amount paid by the sending schools for regular day school activity in excess of the actual is returned at the end of the fiscal year.
 This is primarily due to the effect of estimating the average daily membership for the amount to be provided by the sending schools.
-The net result was a refund to the sending schools of \$424,241 or approximately 9.13% of the amount budgeted. - Total General Fund expenditures for the 2018-2019 school year, as reported in the Statement of Revenues, Expenditures and Changes in Fund Balance, were \$6,781,114.
+The net result was a refund to the sending schools of \$557,502 or approximately 12.0% of the amount budgeted.
+This amount is greater than past years because we sold the modular home and the various programs did not operate after the middle March due to COVID-19.
+Thus, we did not spend instructional money as we would have normally. - Total General Fund expenditures for the 2019-2020 school year, as reported in the Statement of Revenues, Expenditures and Changes in Fund Balance, were \$7,055,398.
 The following is a breakdown of the expenditures by major function:

-1000 Instruction \$ 3,130,650 (46.20%)
+1000 Instruction \$ 3,368,095 (47.74%)

-1600 Adult programs \$ 1,127,448 (16.60%)
+1600 Adult programs \$ 1,202,966 (17.05%)

-2000 Support Services \$ 2,157,419 (31.80%)
+2000 Support Services \$ 2,117,540 (30.01%)

-5000 Debt Service \$ 305,180 (4.50%).
+5000 Debt Service \$ 301,447 (4.27%)

+5000 Refund of prior year receipt \$ 128 (0.01%)

-5000 Fund Transfers \$ 60,417 (0.90%)
+5000 Fund Transfers \$ 65,222 (0.92%)

 • The Joint Committee of the Venango Technology Center authorized the establishment of a Capital Projects in the 2007-08 school year.
 The Venango Technology Center had previously returned all of the vocational subsidy to the sending schools.
 To fund the Capital Projects fund, the Venango Technology Center will retain 10% of these monies.
-The General Fund transfers to the Capital Projects during 2018-19 amounted to \$60,417.
-During 2018-2019, \$29,614 was used to renovate HVAC and \$37,173 was used to replace the PA system.
+The General Fund transfers to the Capital Projects during 2019-20 amounted to \$65,222.
+During 2019-2020, \$16,143 was used to replace the hot water boilers, \$15,820 was used to install egress doors in classrooms and \$20,534 was used to replace switches in the building.

-The Venango Technology Center continues to maintain a fiduciary fund type - the Harold B. Albright Scholarship Fund, a Private Purpose Trust Fund, which is used exclusively to provide scholarships to students.
-At June 30, 2019, the balance in this fund was \$67,631 as reported in the Statement of Net Position - Fiduciary Fund.
+• The Venango Technology Center continues to maintain a fiduciary fund type - the Harold B. Albright Scholarship Fund, a Private Purpose Trust Fund, which is used exclusively to provide scholarships to students.
+At June 30, 2020, the balance in this fund was \$66,248 as reported in the Statement of Net Position - Fiduciary Fund.
 It is important to note that these funds are never used for expenses in the general fund.